sondi-ar/Archive/README.md

 ## Reconstructing the movie
 ### Description
 Colt und Köscher is an 8mm in really bad condition.
 The movie is cut at many places and only holds with some old transparent tape.
 While watching it the movie started to rip apart.
 It might not be possible to watch it on a projector due to that.
 All i have is a footage of me going trough parts of the video frame by frame.
-Without any access to the archive, how can I utilise the footage that I have and make some reconstruction?
+Without any access to the archive, how can I utilise the footage that I have and make some reconstruction as a way to understand and see the material in its "original form" and to redistribute it to the public.

 <img src="Documentation/img/reconstruct.png" width="33%"> <img src="Documentation/img/reconstruct1.png" width="33%"> <img src="Documentation/img/video5.png" width="33%">